What Is Passive Aggressive in Relationships: Types & Impact

 The impact

-Passive aggression in romantic relationships often breeds resentment and mistrust.
-When emotions are not addressed openly, they fester, creating tension and emotional distance.
+Passive aggression in romantic relationships breeds resentment and mistrust.
+Unspoken emotions fester, creating tension and distance.
+Over time, the affected partner may feel unloved or invalidated, weakening the relationship’s foundation and making conflicts harder to resolve.

 -